Address555 Montgomery Street, #505, San Francisco, CA 94111, U.S.A.

 As Executive Chef at Icon Legacy Hospitality Group, Chef Cameron oversees the culinary programs at all six restaurants owned and operated by the group.
 The Patria Restaurant is an authentic Spanish tapas restaurant that has been recognized by The Globe and Mail as the second Best New Restaurant of 2013, and NOW Magazine’s Best Brunch.
 The Byblos Restaurant was selected as one of Toronto’s Best Restaurants for 2014.
 Chef Cameron has recently opened NAO Restaurant, an Asian steakhouse in the heart of Toronto.
 Chef Cameron’s menus reflect his international experience of using the finest ingredients sourced from all over the world and bringing them to the foreground of every dish.

 Chef Stuart Cameron’s Taiwan-inspired dish: Crispy House Tofu with silken tofu, beef, red bean paste, beef tendon, and stock.

 About the Taiwan Tourism Bureau:

 The Taiwan Tourism Bureau is the official government agency responsible for domestic and international tourism policy development and execution.
-The bureau has three North American branch offices, in New York, Los Angeles and San Francisco.
+There are three North American Taiwan Tourism Offices located in New York, Los Angeles, and San Francisco.